alanng10/class-lang/Docue/Article/Sande/a.md

 StructTypeName represents StructType name.
 StructTypeName has syntax that is Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.
-The StructType is struct Struct in class Class
+The StructType is struct Struct in class Class.
 1 derived class is ValueStructTypeName.
 ValueStructTypeName represents value StructType name.
 ValueStructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName,